 - a.
-The committee will meet jointly with the Head, and other Senior Leaders (as appropriate), the parent/carer, the child and any accompanying friend of the parent/carer. - b.
+The committee will meet jointly with the Head, and other Senior Leaders (as appropriate), the parent/carer, the child and any accompanying friend of the parent/carer.
+The child's social worker and/or Virtual School Headteacher will also be invited to attend. - b.
 The Governors will invite the Head to give his/her reasons for the decision to exclude the child.
 The Head may invite the other Senior Leaders to speak. - c.
 The parent/carer and Governors will be invited to ask questions of the Head and/or other Senior Leaders. - d.
 The parent/carer or child (if appropriate) will be given the opportunity to explain why they think the exclusion is inappropriate. - e.
-The Head/Senior Leader and Governors will have an opportunity to ask questions of the parent/carer. - f.
-The Head/Senior Leader and the parent/carer will be given an opportunity to sum up and to ask further questions of the Governors.
+The child's social worker and/or Virtual School Headteacher will be invited to make representations

-- g.
-The Governors may wish to ask further questions of either the Head/Senior Leader or the parent/carer or the child. - h.
-The Head/Senior Leaders and the parent/carer and child will then withdraw from the meeting and allow the Governors to consider the case on their own.
-Governors should consider whether the exclusion was lawful, reasonable and procedurally fair. - i.
+- f.
+The Head/Senior Leader and Governors will have an opportunity to ask questions of the parent/carer, the child's social worker and/or the Virtual School Headteacher. - g.
+The Head/Senior Leader and the parent/carer will be given an opportunity to sum up and to ask further questions of the Governors. - h.
+The Governors may wish to ask further questions. - i.
+All parties apart from the Governors and Clerk will then withdraw from the meeting and allow the Governors to consider the case on their own.
+Governors should consider whether the exclusion was lawful, reasonable and procedurally fair. - j.
 Minutes of the meeting must be taken and should be made available to all parties on request.